EverWinter23/skynet/LOG.md

 will only delete that file if it is present on the remote dir only if this complete-sync mode is on.

-complete-sync[True] The remote dir will be a true reflection of the local dir
+complete-sync[True] The remote dir will be a true reflection of the local dir.

 complete-sync[False] The remote dir will retain the files which have been deleted in the local dir.